javiermelo/datasciencecoursera/test.md

       Xtt <- Xtt[ , colsel]
       ```
 3. Uses descriptive activity names to name the activities in the data set.
   1. lowerUpperCamel naming convention is followed for the name of all columns in the data set from now on.
 This is because names of the variables are too long and lowerUpperCamel will make them easier to read.
-We modify the Labels by removing punctuation and spaces
+Activity Labels are modified by removing punctuation and spaces
       ```

       ActLabels$V2 <- gsub("[[:punct:]]", " ", ActLabels$V2)